albertkun/22S-ASIAAM-191A/docs/labs/week2/lab_assignment.md

 - [Commit and publish your file to GitHub pages.](../week1/3.md#using-github-pages)

-- Find your `index.html` in the `week2` folder and copy the URL.
+- Find your `index.html` in the `week2` on GitHub pages and copy the URL.
 It should look something like this:
   - https://albertkun.github.io/22S-ASIAAM-191A-Assignments/week2/index.html

 - Paste your link as a comment in the Discussion forum for Lab Assignment #2